January 2025

-The global precision oncology market is estimated to grow from USD 100.06 billion in 2022 at 9.9% CAGR (2023-2032) to reach an estimated USD 258.35 billion by 2032, as a result of rising cancer prevalence and the increasing demand for personalized medicine.
+The global precision oncology market is expected to reach an estimated USD 310.75 billion by 2034, growing from USD 120.9 billion in 2024 at a steady CAGR of 9.9% (2024 - 2034).
+This growth is driven by the rising prevalence of cancer and the increasing demand for personalized medicine.

 Unlock Infinite Advantages: Subscribe to Annual Membership